-If you have an excused absence, you will have 1 week to complete an in-class participation activity or exam that you missed.
-Because you are allowed to drop your two lowest quiz scores, there will be no make-up quizzes.
+If you have an excused absence, you will have 1 week to complete an in-class participation activity, quiz, or exam that you missed.
 If your excused absence occurred on an exam day, it is your responsibility to arrange to take a make-up exam.
 It is also your responsibility to leave the classroom if an exam is being discussed before you take the make-up version.
 Failure to do so will result in forfeiting your opportunity to take the make-up.
 Your instructor will not seek you out for make-up work: it is your responsibility to follow up.